Konrad-Jalowy/slotify-php-js-noframework-project/README.md

 - Could leave backend as it is but migrate frontend to React/Angular/Vue and maybe migrate JS to TS
 - Could try something fancy with the frontend: custom web components (possible stencil.js), svelte, custom events </br>
 - Could migrate backend to node.js and express (TS or not) to create fully javascript project (possible migration of db to mongo) <br>
+- Small thing: I would add <base> tag or some templating engine and autoloading feature </br>

 All in all, great project Im proud I have in my portfolio :)